fobrs/listview_win32/README.md

 The listview texts are wrong too!

-Trying to call SetFont on an CEdit control with a font which has its charset set to ANSI_CHARSET doesn't help.
+Trying to call WM_SETFONT on an EDITTEXT control with a font which has its charset set to ANSI_CHARSET doesn't help.
 Calling:

    	auto hdc = m_edit.GetWindowDC();
 	auto charset = (BYTE)::GetTextCharsetInfo(hdc->GetSafeHdc(), NULL, 0);

 reveals 254!
 The new UTF8_CHARSET.

+What's really bad is that GetWindowText on the EDITTEXT returns a different string than originally given to SetWindowText!

 ![more bug](./listview_win32_bug_utf8_legacy_2.png)